achmfirmansyah/mldocs_st2023/sampleData/segmen.md

 ## Segmentation Data from Satellite Imagery

+After we get the patched imagery from the previous step, we are going to the next step called Segmentation.
 Segmentation is process of partitioning raster into some non-overlapping partitions, called segments.
+Each segment has the same characteristics and not so different bands.
+Using this assumption, we can label this segment and use it as polygon input for our Machine Learning in classification process.

-Input of segmentation is patched raster we get from previous step.
-One of input raster is showed below:
+Input of segmentation is patched raster measuring 10km x 10km that we get from previous step.
+One of input raster is visualized below, we use ```rasterio``` to open and visualize this raster:'

 ```commandline
 import matplotlib.pyplot as plt